weibeu/cosmos-discord-bot/docs/tools/reminder.md

 after you specify the when parameter.

 To set your reminder with a time difference, begin with 'in '.
 Otherwise normally specify the date and time you want to set reminder to.
+However this is not necessary anymore.

 **Note:** Reminders smaller than 60 seconds will not be persisted.
 Meaning if the bot restarts or the universe explodes and resets during this duration then, such reminders will not be triggered.